huajiejin/llama-swap-service-macos/README.md

 ### Uninstallation

-To remove the service and all associated files, you can run the uninstaller script:
+To remove the service and associated files, you can run the uninstaller script:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/huajiejin/llama-swap-service-macos/main/uninstall.sh)"